In this section

 Independent prescribing

-Independent prescribers are responsible and accountable for the assessment of patients with undiagnosed and diagnosed conditions and for decisions about the clinical management required, including prescribing.
+Independent prescribers are responsible and accountable for assessing patients with undiagnosed and diagnosed conditions and for decisions about the clinical management required, including prescribing.
 They assume full accountability for the prescribing decisions they make.
 They may instruct another person to administer the medicines under the terms of a PSD.
 An independent prescriber may be a medical prescriber (doctor/dentist only) or a non-medical independent prescriber (nurse, pharmacist, optometrist, physiotherapist, podiatrist or therapeutic radiographer).

 For a searchable list of HCPC approved supplementary and independent prescribing courses (including conversion courses) please check the HCPC website.